SSyncropel Docs

 What neither removes

-• Records that were federated to another daemon before the reset or uninstall.
+• Records that were federated to another instance before the reset or uninstall.
 Those live on the remote peer independently.

 • Git repos, source checkouts, or other project state that happens to be adjacent on disk.